-Jared Kushner’s Named Still Being Used to Lure Chinese Investors
+Jared Kushner’s Name Still Being Used to Lure Chinese Investors

 “Kushner Companies apologizes if that mention of her brother was in any way interpreted as an attempt to lure investors,” the company said.
 “That was not Ms. Meyer’s intention.”

 Nearly three months later, CNN found that Jared Kushner is still being used in online promotional materials by two businesses working with the Kushner family.
-A post on the WeChat page of the Florida-based U.S. Immigration Fund references Kushner’s appearance on the cover of a recent issues of Forbes Magazine with the headline “This guy got Trump elected.”
+A post on the WeChat page of the Florida-based U.S. Immigration Fund references Kushner’s appearance on the cover of a recent issue of Forbes Magazine with the headline “This guy got Trump elected.”

-The page, which is in Chinese, refers to the Kushners as “real estate heavyweights,” and notes “the celebrity of the family is 30-something ‘Mr. Perfect’ Jared Kushner, who once served as CEO of Kushner Companies.”
+The page, which is in Chinese, refers to the Kushners as “real estate heavyweights” and notes “the celebrity of the family is 30-something ‘Mr. Perfect’ Jared Kushner, who once served as CEO of Kushner Companies.”

 The WeChat page of Qiaowai, a Chinese immigration company, says Kushner Companies is “linked to Trump’s son-in-law, Jared Kushner.
 Given this, in the Trump era, the EB-5 program is likely to receive support and be expanded.